-This is the newest theme park in the Walt Disney collection and the centrepiece is a giant Tree Of Life from the Lion King.
+Animal Kingdom is the newest theme park in the Walt Disney collection and has just marked its 20th anniversary.
+The centrepiece is a giant Tree Of Life from the Lion King.
 Every experience in the park is connected in some way to animals and the various ‘lands’ here include Africa, Asia and Dinoland!
 Without doubt, the best experience here is the Safari where an African game reserve has been re-created and you tour through it in a giant safari jeep.
 You’ll see lions, giraffe, elephants, hippos, gazelle, panthers, crocodiles and plenty of others.
 There’s a walk-through experience in Asia where you can see tigers too.
 The biggest thrill ride is Everest Expedition, based inside a huge version of Mount Everest and we loved it!
 Also here is a puppet version of Finding Nemo, which was brilliant, a back-in-time dinosaur ride, a Lion King show with incredible animated models of the stars and a rapids ride which will get you soaked!
 We were very impressed with Animal Kingdom and it certainly rivals the other Disney parks in size and attractions.
 You can probably do this park in a day, although we returned to repeat some of the things we enjoyed first time around.
-This is an extract from our free Orlando City Guide.

 The tiger above is part of the Maharajah Jungle Trek in the Asia part of Animal Kingdom.
 It’s a walk-through experience and the tiger enclosure is so large that it crosses to the other side of the walkway at one point via and underground tunnel.
 If you thought tigers and water didn’t mix, this place will convince you that you’re wrong – they love it!
 The other big attractions in Asia are the Kali River Rapids and the Everest Expedition roller-coaster.